Part VII Insights - Summary of key stages of a Part VII transfer

-The Part VII transfer process is predominantly legal and regulatory driven, typically has a significant operational impact and consists broadly of the areas below.
+The Part VII transfer process is predominantly legal and regulatory driven and has a significant operational impact, cost and risk.

 We have developed a methodology, tools and templates to guide you through the process and fast-track the project start-up.

 Contact Us if you would like to know more on how we can help.